EpicGamer1599/AI-discord-bot/README.md

 GEMINI_API_KEY=(TOKENHERE)
 ```

-Everything is almost set up, but you do need to set up the `.env` file, so get ready!
+Everything is almost set up, but you do need to set up the Discord bot, so get ready!

-# Setting Up the .ENV File
+# Making the Discord Bot

 Go here to make the Discord bot: